#02009 Print This PagePrint This Page

 Standing at the bar,

-And likewise, my dear mother,
+And likewise my dear mother,

 Tearing out her hair;

-Oh, tearing out her old gray locks,
+Tearing out her old gray locks,

-As the tears they come tumbling down,
+As the tears came tumbling down,

 My son, my son, what have you done,